 November in San Diego marks the beginning of our (slightly) rainy season, but many people choose to visit during this time for many reasons that I’ll get into below.
-We are also a top-rated Thanksgiving break destination.
+We are also a top-rated Thanksgiving break destination with fun, local events the whole family will enjoy.

 San Diego November Weather

-San Diego weather in November consists of cloudy mornings that usually become sunny during the afternoon.
-You’ll need a jacket toward the late afternoon, especially in the shade.
+San Diego weather in November consists of overcast days, particularly in the mornings, which usually become sunny during the afternoon.
+You’ll need a jacket in the late afternoon, especially in the shade.

 In November, San Diego weather for you to pay attention to depends on which of our four microclimates you’ll be visiting.
 The temperature changes between the coastal regions, inland valleys, mountains, and the desert become more drastic during this month.